mmueller/supybot-git/README.md

     %(fg,bg) IRC color code (foreground and background)
     %!
 Toggle bold
     %r       Reset text color and attributes
+    %S       Single space, only meaningful at line start.
     %%       A literal percent sign.

 The format string can span multiple lines, in which case, the plugin will